raspberrypi/style-guide/style-guide.md

 Use the multiplication symbol × when required, not the letter x.

-Use 'more than' rather than 'over' when referring to something that can be counted: *more than 1000 bagpipers*, *more than a million folk music fans*.

 ## URLs

 Omit http:// from URLs in print.
 Use hyperlinks in online content.